-B.1983 Switzerland Based in Nairobi
+B.1983 - SWISS Based in Zürich

 Nuclear life has a long legacy in contemporary Japan.
 It spans from the atomic bombs dropped on Hiroshima and Nagasaki to the one tested off the Bikini Island that contaminated…More

 With independence on July 9th 2011, South Sudan became the youngest nation of the world.
 It was the result of a series of civil wars and conflict lasting over decades.…More

 In Ghana, Dominic Nahr has crossed swamps, followed rivers to the beaches and into the Gulf of Guinea.
 He portrayed the tenuous links between the inhabitants of the Ghanaian coast…More